Legal situation for foreign buyers in Sri Lanka

 Weligama / Mirissa / Midigama / Ahangama

-Weligama would be the next spot of higher interest.
+Weligama has become a spot of high interest.
 The large bay with the famous Taprobane Island close to its beach has seen quite some development in the last years.
 Some well elevated property at the beach and close by wait for investors.
 The prices here have doubled in no time.

 There are some beach locations off the main road west of Weligama that are extremely sought after.